 Another reason I used to stay logged in was to sign on to the "online consultant" facility, which would send a message from a user with a problem to whatever consultant was logged in.
 I wrote this facility in the early 70s when I worked at the MIT Information Processing Center; descendants of it are still in use on MIT's Athena systems today.

 When the Big Snow of 1978 hit, it came with plenty of warning.
-So I took two cases of my favorite beer and a full box of terminal paper home, and reminded the MIT operators to set the Multics machine for unattended reboot.
+So I took two cases of Ballantine IPA and a full box of terminal paper home, and reminded the MIT operators to set the Multics machine for unattended reboot.
 The blizzard paralyzed the Boston area for a week, but I was able to work.
 The MIT Multics had only a few users logged in, and response was great.
 I wrote most of the initial transaction processing facility for Multics during that time, and rigged up a way to test it using absentee processes.

 At the end of the 70s, Honeywell replaced my TN300 with a device called a Rosy-21, which used a wire-matrix print head.
-These were great terminals, with few moving parts and much better reliability.
+These were great terminals, quieter, with few moving parts and much better reliability.
 About this time, also, video terminals began to become widely available, from several manufacturers.
 Using Multics Emacs over a 300 baud line was painful but possible; higher modem speeds, first 1200 and then 2400 baud, arrived in the 80s just in time for full screen editing.

 Terminal emulators on PCs replaced terminals in the late 80s.
 There were four phases to switching over: first, just replacing the terminal with a PC that ran a terminal emulator; second, as disk storage shrank in price and size, moving mainframe functions like address books, calendar, resume updating, and personal databases to the PC; third, switching over to editing, compiling, and debugging on the PC, accessing shared source database by file copying; and fourth, dispensing with terminal sessions except for rare maintenance operations, doing all mail, news, bulletin board, appointments, file sharing, and cooperative work using local PC clients that connected to servers without using an interactive session.
 Modem speeds also jumped during the 90s: in 1990, 1200 baud was respectable; five years later, 28,800 baud was considered limiting.